-SunSmart Busselton Jetty Swim 2014 The SunSmart Busselton Jetty Swim 2014 event will be held over two days, with activities and family entertainment for everyone.
+SunSmart Busselton Jetty Swim 2015 The SunSmart Busselton Jetty Swim 2015 event will be held over two days, with activities and family entertainment for everyone.
 The swim itself will take place on the Sunday morning.
-This event is regarded as one of South West WA's most famous sporting events.
+This event is regarded as one of South West Western Australia's most famous sporting events.

 Wings for Life World Run In May 2014 one of the biggest - and most unique - running events ever staged will take place: the whole world will be the venue for the 'Wings for Life World Run'.